• SUPPORT THE COALITION FOR PAROLE JUSTICE, END LIFETIME AND LONGTERM PAROLE

 • End Slavery in Virginia Now!

-It is 2023, yet slavery is still legal in the state of Virginia.
+It is 2025, yet slavery is still legal in the state of Virginia.
 With the ratification of the Thirteenth Amendment, a loophole legalized slavery “as punishment for a crime.”
 This loophole, also known as the ‘exception clause,’ has been exploited ever since, and is still in effect today, allowing for the forced labor of Virginia’s incarcerated population for merely 27 to 80 cents an hour.
 Slavery is a reprehensible practice that has no place in our modern world.
 It is a fundamental violation of human rights, and we must take a stand to tell legislators that it has no place in Virginia.
 By signing this petition, you can help send a powerful message to our lawmakers that the people of Virginia demand an end to all forms of slavery, including as punishment for a crime.
 Together, we can make a difference and ensure that our state is a place where freedom and justice are truly upheld.
 Please take a moment to sign this petition and share it with your friends and family.
 We must act now to end slavery and involuntary servitude in Virginia and create a better future for all.
-Thank you for your support.
+Together, we can make history.

 Created by Amber Phelps Picture